tudoanh/web2mcp/memory-bank/activeContext.md

 ## Current Focus

-The primary focus is implementing the core crawling logic within the Django application (`crawler/tasks.py`).
-Additionally, ensuring the MCP server correctly interacts with the enhanced Django API.
+The primary focus is implementing the core crawling logic within the `crawler` app (`crawler/tasks.py`) and integrating it with the `crawler` view.
+The MCP server functionality has been successfully migrated to use the `django-mcp` library.

-## Recent Changes (as of 2025-04-16 10:36 PM)
+## Recent Changes (as of 2025-04-17 10:31 AM)

 *   Created `README.md` with project description, setup instructions, usage, and a screenshot (`docs/images/screenshot.png`).
 *   Project goal defined: Create a Django-based web crawler (Web2MCP) to index websites for MCP agent use.